alexeyinkin/flutter-keyed-collection-widgets/README.md

 And if the user changes the tab by interacting with it, both controllers get updated.

-### Mutable tabs and animation duration
+### Mutable Tabs and Animation Duration

-Ordinary `TabController` has a fixed `lenth` and `animationDuration`.
+Ordinary `TabController` has a fixed `length` and `animationDuration`.
 If you need to change them, you must create a new controller and replace it everywhere.

 `KeyedTabController` has these mutable.

-You can change the tabs at any time by setting its `keys` property.
+You can change the tabs at any time by setting `KeyedTabController.keys` property.
 If the currently selected tab also exists in the new set, its selection is preserved, otherwise the first new tab gets selected.